-- 1. fitting an analytical model to the data [e.g., Langmuir, quadratic, BET, Dual-site Langmuir, Henry's law, approximated Temkin isotherm]. - 2. linearly interpolating the data.
+- 1. fitting an analytical model to the data [e.g., Langmuir, quadratic, BET, Sips, or Dual-site Langmuir Freundlich]. - 2. linearly interpolating the data.

-Then, pyIAST performs IAST calculations to predict the mixed-gas adsorption isotherms on the basis of these pure-component adsorption isotherm characterizations.
+Then, pyIAST performs IAST calculations to predict the mixed-gas adsorption isotherms on the basis of these purecomponent adsorption isotherm characterizations.